clipperhouse/netlify/content/about.md

 For now, I am looking for interesting people to meet and collaborate with.
 Ideas:

 - Data science, and NLP in particular.
 I see opportunities in extracting features from unstructured text.
+[Here’s one idea](https://docs.google.com/document/d/1lqMYoLtqeu6q2Q_ToI_f5hHMV4tNULtgL9jVizhE7SA/edit?usp=sharing).
 - Fixing niche problems with domain experts.
 There is a remarkable amount of friction/entropy within industries and across systems, that people will pay to fix.

 ### Engineering Manager